hashtag-squirrel/my-little-snek/README.md

 - [patorjk.com](https://patorjk.com/) - Used for the welcome screen font

-- [Pixabay](https://pixabay.com/photos/skinned-snakeskin-dandruff-line-394384/) - Used for the snake skin background
+- [Pixabay](https://pixabay.com/photos/skinned-snakeskin-dandruff-line-394384/) - Used for the snakeskin background